RG0700.AM: John Gutzon de la Mothe Borglum, 1867-1941

 SCOPE AND CONTENT NOTE

-This collection consists of one item, a speech from 1930.
+This collection consists of several pages of biographical information and a speech from 1930.
 Entitled, "People's Memorials and Their Monuments," this speech, in typescript form, was delivered by painter and sculptor Gutzon Borglum at the annual meeting of the Nebraska State Historical Society.
 In his speech, Borglum describes the differences between memorials and monuments.
 He also discusses the special quality of American civilization and America's special role in the world, emphasizing that American art should be unique and not an imitation of European art.
 Borglum briefly mentions his projects at Stone Mountain, Georgia and Mount Rushmore.
 Excerpts of this speech have been published in Nebraska History (Volume 21, p.
 287).

 Speech, "People's Memorials and Their Monuments," Nebraska State Historical Society annual meeting, 1930